fuvl/react-gridy-canvas/README.md

 - **Precise Positioning**: Items actually snap to the indicated positions
 - **Works with Transformer**: Snap lines work during both drag operations and transformer resize
 - **Scale Aware**: All visual elements scale correctly with the canvas zoom level

+## Keyboard Controls

+The grid supports keyboard movement for selected items using arrow keys:

+- **Arrow Keys**: Move the selected item by one grid unit in the corresponding direction
+- **Shift + Arrow Keys**: Move the selected item by 10x the normal distance for faster movement
+- **Movement Distance**:
+  - Grid mode: Items move by the configured `gridUnitSize` (or custom X/Y values if using array format)
+  - Canvas mode: Items move by 1 pixel when `gridUnitSize` is 0 (hold Shift for 10 pixels)
+- **Collision Handling**: Keyboard movement respects collision settings - items will shift others if `shiftOnCollision` is enabled
+- **Boundary Constraints**: Items cannot be moved outside the canvas boundaries
+- **Lock Support**: Locked items cannot be moved with keyboard

+To disable keyboard movement, set `disableKeyboardMovement={true}` on the Grid component.

 ## Building